-Plus, you can easily access to train stations, popular restaurants, convenience stores, shopping and well-known attractions.
+Plus, you can easily access to train stations, well-known attractions, popular eateries, convenience stores and shopping centres.
 And as a result, you save not just time but also money on transportation.

 Whether you’re a first-time traveller or a constant wanderer, there are 9 main neighbourhoods to choose from.
 You have Shinjuku, Shibuya, Roppongi, Ginza, Tokyo Station, Asakusa, Ueno, Odaiba, and Tokyo Disney Resort.